 Eyelid surgery, also known as blepharoplasty or "eye lift", is a cosmetic procedure.
 It modifies the skin on your eyelid and around your eyes.
-Blepharoplasty can improve your eye function and give you a more youthful appearance.
+Eyelid surgery can improve your eye function and give you a more youthful appearance.

 While eyelid surgery may not sound like a standard procedure, it is prevalent.
-In fact, according to the American Society for Aesthetic Plastic Surgery (ASAPS), blepharoplasty was one of the top five cosmetic procedures for both men and women in 2018, with more than 115,000 surgeries performed.
+The American Society for Aesthetic Plastic Surgery (ASAPS) found it was among the top 5 cosmetic procedures for both men and women in 2018, with more than 115,000 surgeries performed.3

 Whether you want to improve the looks or functioning of the them, eyelid surgery can:

 Eyelid surgery is an option for anyone with eyelid-related issues, functional or cosmetic.